mayiru1021/mayiru1021/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently studying in Beijing Institute of Technology.
+- 🔭 I’m a Master's student in Beijing Institute of Technology.
 - 🌱 I’m currently learning predictive control and reinforcement learning ...

 #### :computer: Programming languages and tools: